 The glomerular filtration rate (GFR) refers to the rate of renal clearance of a substance from the plasma compartment.
-Clearance is assumed to be due to the glomerular filtration of the solute.
-See Appendix 1 (Word document, 34 KB).
+Clearance is assumed to be due to the glomerular filtration of the solute (see Appendix 1; GFR Measurement Overview).

 A formula relating creatinine and height has been advocated as a rough estimate of GFR: